For the record, PETMD says that cats do not survive well outside below 7C.

 Huge cat abandonment problem

 Edmonton has a huge cat abandonment problem.
-It is worse since the pandemic restrictions have been dropped.
+It's worse since the pandemic restrictions have been lifted.

 It's sad.
 The happy pet is now a burden, not a family member.
 Many move to rentals that do not allow pets so they get left behind or dropped off somewhere.
 Their unfixed cat gets pregnant because they didn't want to or couldn't afford to pay the spay fee.
 Leave it somewhere.